mohitpai/journey-optimizer.en/help/using/rn/documentation-updates.md

 * Best practices have been added when choosing an endpoint to target using a custom action.
 [Read more](../action/about-custom-action-configuration.md)
 * An note has been added to notify users that events cannot be fired from external systems using an API.
 [Read more](../building-journeys/testing-the-journey.md#important-notes)
 * Information on the **currentActionField** function has been added to the list of [collection management functions](../building-journeys/expression/collection-management-functions.md).
 An expression sample leveraging the function has been added in the [Use API call reponses in custom actions](../action/action-response.md) page.
+* Update custom authentication doc regarding cache duration.
+[Read more] (../datasource/external-data-sources.md)
+* Support of `<listObject>` has been modified in multiple functions.
+* Update the **duration** parameter in the `toString` function.
+[Read more](../building-journeys/functions/functiontostring.md)
+* For some external data sources use-cases, usage of custom actions is recommanded.
+* Event field syntax has been updated.

 ## November 2023 {#nov-2023}